FACT-Finder-Web-Components/magento2-module/README.md

 ### Search Box Integration and Functions

 As soon as the FACT-Finder-Integration is activated in the configuration, the search box web component is automatically activated.
-It replaces your standard search in Magenteo 2.
+It replaces your standard search in Magento2 2.

 You can find the template for the FACT-Finder Search at: